Skip to content

 Donate

-TYNESIDE CINEMA is a registered charity (no. 502592) working in children & youth in London · NE1 6QG.
-Its latest Charity Commission filing directs 64% of spending to charitable activities, holding roughly 1 months of reserves, though its recent accounts were filed late.
-Reported income has been declining over recent years.
+Tyneside Cinema is a registered charity (no. 502592) working in environment in Newcastle · NE1 6QG.
+Its latest Charity Commission filing directs 64% of spending to charitable activities, holding roughly 1 month of reserves, though its recent accounts were filed late.
+Reported income has been growing (≈11% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: TYNESIDE CINEMA scores 52 out of 100 (1 star).
+In short: TYNESIDE CINEMA scores 49 out of 100 (2 stars).
 64% average program spend (3-year average).
 Review the pillar breakdown below.

-TYNESIDE CINEMA has a Clarity Score of 52 out of 100 on CharityCompare (1 stars, Poor).
+Tyneside Cinema has a Clarity Score of 49 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 502592.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £2.3m, with 64% of expenditure on charitable activities.
+Primary cause area: Environment.
+Latest accounts year 2025: total income £3.5m, with 64% of expenditure on charitable activities.
 Accounts filing: late.
-Reserves: approximately 1 months of operating costs.
+Reserves: approximately 1 month of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .